ren/ruby-challenge/README.md

     data.genres.last.artists.first.albums.first.tracks.last.name => "But Not For Me"

-Bonus points for corresponding test suite.
+Bonus points for corresponding test suite and WIP commits to show your thought process.